-- Stretch one piece to fit into a greased 9-inch round cake pan.
-Reserve the other piece in the refrigerator for later to make top.
+- Stretch one piece to fit into a greased 9-inch round springform pan.
+Reserve the other piece in the refrigerator for later to make top and decorations.

 - 2 lbs sweet Italian sausage links ( I personally like a mildly-spicy Calabrese sausage, but this is your personal choice)

 - 1/4 lb Prosciutto di Parma- chopped, medium dice

 - 1/2lb Ham regular boiled deli ham, medium dice